odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 RewriteRule (.*) public/$1 [L]
 ```

-Note: Don't skip this step.
+Don't skip this step.
 This second `.htaccess` file is important to run your Slim app in a sub-directory
 and within your development environment.

 * Create the front-controller file `public/index.php` and copy/paste this content: